intel/nauta/docs/user-guide/actions/model.md

 ```

-Displays details of 3 model export operations - two of them finished with success, one failed.
+Displays details of 3 model export operations: two of them finished with success, one failed.

 ## export Subcommand

 ### Synopsis

-Exports an existing model located in the PATH folder to a given FORMAT with given options.
-If `formats` option is given, it displays a list of available export formats.
+Exports an existing model located in the `PATH` folder to a given `FORMAT` with given options.
+If the`formats` option is given, it displays a list of available export formats.

 ### Syntax

  `nctl model export PATH/formats FORMAT [-- operation options]`

 ### Arguments